 If you are looking for help in planning and organizing your worship services for the next year, this handy lectionary-based calendar may help you a great deal.
 Two pages are devoted to each Sunday from September 1994 through August 1995.
 For each Sunday the resource includes:

-This ninety-minute service was prepared for a 1993 Reformation Hymn Festival at Third Christian Reformed Church Kalamazoo, Michigan The service was designed by Emily R, Brink, editor of Reformed Worship, who read the commentary.
+This ninety-minute service was prepared for a 1993 Reformation Hymn Festival at Third Christian Reformed Church Kalamazoo, Michigan The service was designed by Emily R, Brink, editor at the time of Reformed Worship, who read the commentary.
 The men who did the readings each wore black robes and hats, similar to the ones shown here.

 What is a ritual?
 What is the place of ritual in Reformed worship?
 How can we be sure that the rituals we use in our worship are living rituals?